 The Bachelor of Science in Chemical and Life Science Engineering degree will be awarded upon completion of a minimum of 126 credits and the satisfactory completion of all undergraduate degree requirements as stated in the Undergraduate Bulletin.

-A maximum of six graduate credits may be taken prior to completion of the baccalaureate degree.
-These graduate credits will apply as required major electives or open elective credits (engineering electives) for the undergraduate degree.
+For students entering the non-thesis option, a maximum of 12 graduate credits may be taken prior to the completion of the baccalaureate degree.
+For students entering the thesis option, a maximum of 12 graduate credits may be taken.
+These graduate credits will count as open or technical elective credits for the undergraduate degree.
 These courses are shared credits with the graduate program, meaning that they will be applied to both undergraduate and graduate degree requirements.

 Course Title Hours